 EPMI Proprietary Property.
 Customer acknowledges and agrees that all trademarks, trade names, service marks, copyrights, programs, software, specifications, systems designs, applications, routines, sub-routines, techniques, enhancements, documentation, manuals, ideas or formulas utilized or developed and provided by EPMI or utilized or developed and provided in connection with this Agreement (collectively, "EPMI Proprietary Property") are proprietary to EPMI and shall remain the sole property of EPMI.
 Customer shall have no ownership interest in the EPMI Proprietary Property or other rights therewith.
 Customer agrees to keep the EPMI Proprietary Property confidential at all times.
 Upon termination of this Agreement, Customer will return all copies of all items relating to EPMI Proprietary Property which are in possession of Customer and certify to EPMI in writing that Customer has retained no materials relating to EPMI Proprietary Property.

-Business Information.
+7.2 Business Information.
 The Parties acknowledge that during the Term of this Agreement and thereafter, either Party may disclose to the other from time to time certain business product, financial, marketing, technical and other proprietary and sensitive information of each Party.
 Both Parties shall use such efforts to keep confidential any and all information concerning customers, trade secrets, methods, processes or procedures and any other confidential, financial and business information ("Confidential Information") with the same standard of care as it uses for its own Confidential Information.
-Neither Party shall disclose Confidential Information to any third party (or to an affiliate directly engaged in competition with the Disclosing Party or to any such affiliate’s employees directly engaged in activities competitive with those activities of the Disclosing Party) without the prior written consent of the other, except that both Parties agree that (subject to the specific restrictions in the preceding parenthetical) the other Party may disclose Confidential Information to its and its affiliates' employees, lenders, counsel, auditors, accountants or advisors, to governmental authorities having jurisdiction over such Party or as otherwise required by applicable law, and to the ERCOT ISO as necessary or appropriate to carry out its obligations hereunder.
-The following categories of EPMI-affiliated individuals are acknowledged by Customer to have standing designation to have access to Customer’s Confidential Information:
+Neither Party shall disclose Confidential Information to any third party (nor shall EPMI disclose to Enron Energy Services, Inc., or to any employees of Enron Energy Services, Inc.any Confidential Information relating to customers, scheduling or settlements hereunder) without the prior written consent of the other, except that both Parties agree that (subject to the specific restrictions in the preceding parenthetical) the other Party may disclose Confidential Information to its and its affiliates' employees, lenders, counsel, auditors, accountants or advisors, to governmental authorities having jurisdiction over such Party or as otherwise required by applicable law, and to the ERCOT ISO as necessary or appropriate to carry out its obligations hereunder.

-EPMI Contact Persons

-ERCOT wholesale power traders (including hourly, cash and term traders), ERCOT mid-market and origination personnel, and the Head EPMI trader overseeing the ERCOT traders.

-ERCOT scheduling and settlements persons

 Following the Effective Date, EPMI will either (i) establish a secure directory within its trading network for exchanging and storing Customer’s Confidential Information where only internally authorized persons shall have access to such directory and the list of these authorized persons shall be actively monitored by EPMI or (ii) establish, if feasible, a ‘services desk’ to carry out the responsibilities under this and similar agreements.